 How to make a soothing honey and lemon drink for a cough:

-- Boil up a cup amount of water
+- Boil up a cup of hot water

-- Add in a desert spoon of organic honey
+- Add in a dessert spoon of organic honey

-- Cut 2-3 slices of a lemon, picked straight from your own lemon tree ;-)
+- Cut 2-3 slices of lemon, picked straight from your own lemon tree ;)